 Check the eligibility of your claim in a small claims court

-Before you file a lawsuit against United Airlines, you need to make sure that your case is eligible for a procedure in small claims court, to begin with.
-Generally, small claims courts exist to aid people in recovering smaller amounts of money without dealing with attorneys and more complicated legal proceedings.
-Such courts give the average consumer an opportunity to present their case through a simple court procedure.
-The plaintiff appears in front of a judge, who ascertains the facts of the case and makes a ruling on whether the defendant needs to pay any money.
+Before you file a lawsuit against United Airlines, you need to make sure that your case is eligible for small claims court.
+Small claims courts exist to aid people in recovering relatively small amounts of money without dealing with attorneys or more complicated legal proceedings.
+The plaintiff appears before a judge, who makes a ruling on whether the defendant must pay any reward.

-Almost every state has some kind of small claims court.
-Though, their rules may vary based on the jurisdiction in question, from state to state.
-Also, the maximum amounts of money that can be awarded are different as well.
+Almost every state has its own small claims court.
+Their rules and procedures vary by state.
+Also, the maximum amounts of money that can be awarded differs.
 When considering the eligibility of your case in a small claims court, you need to consider:

-- The sum of money: Depending on the state in question, small claims courts have differing maximum dollar amounts you can sue for.
-Generally, these are $10,000 or $5,000.
-However, in some states, they can be as low as $2,500 or as high as $12,000.
-You can learn about all the monetary limits in different states here.
+- The sum of money you are pursuing: Depending on the state in question, small claims courts have different maximum amounts of money for which you can sue.
+These are usually between $5,000 and $10,000.
+However, Tennessee is an outlier with a maximum award of $25,000.
+You can learn about the monetary limits in different states here.

 - Types of rewards: When you file a lawsuit, you can seek two different kinds of rewards.
-Firstly, there are monetary rewards in the form of a dollar payment.
-Secondly, there are equitable rewards, which represent any other kind of non-monetary request.
+First, there are monetary rewards, as outlined above.
+Second, there are equitable rewards, which represent non-monetary actions that you would like to compel the defendant to take.
 Bear in mind that small claims courts generally only rule on monetary rewards.